 What exactly are Retention tables?

-Retention tables show a group of people that visited your site or used your app for the first time during a certain time frame.
-They also display the progressive 'drop-off' or decline in activity over time for that particular group (a cohort).
+Retention tables show a group of people that visited your website or used your app for the first time, during a certain time frame.
+They also display the progressive ''drop-off'' or decline in activity over time for that particular group (a cohort).

 What does a Retention table look like?

 Retention tables rely on data displayed in the event charts.
 These are the 2 settings that affect retention tables:

 (1) You can choose a date range for the retention data: The date range determines how long Smartlook can identify the same user as returning.